ayoubmouhib/sysaudit/README.md

 A lightweight, dependency-minimal **CLI auditing tool** that inspects a machine's file permissions, running processes, and disk usage — then reports back in either human-readable or machine-readable (JSON) form, with **CI/cron-friendly exit codes**.

+The tool now also supports **YAML-driven scoped audits** via [auditor_config.yaml](auditor_config.yaml), so one run can scan multiple directories with custom recursion depth, exclusion rules, and permissive-permission handling.

 Built as part of a Python-for-DevSecOps learning track, focused on `psutil`, `pathlib`, and clean CLI tool design.

 ---